erikhazzard/Bragi-Node/README.md

 # Usage
+First, include bragi:

+`var logger = require('bragi');`

+Next, log something:

+`logger.log('groupname', 'Hello world');

 ## Log Levels
 Unlike other libraries where log levels are linear, in Bragi log levels are categorical and completely arbitrary.
-You can have nested log levels, e.g.: `logger.log("group1:subgroup1", "Log message %O", {key: 42});".
+You can have nested log levels, e.g.: `logger.log("group1:subgroup1", "Log message %O", {key: 42});`.

 By having arbitrary log levels, you can have fine grain control over what log messages are outputted.